 We are committed to preserving and respecting your privacy.
 Please read this Policy to understand how we use and protect the information that you provide to us.

 The Website is owned and operated by FinTech Scotland (“us” or "we").
-We are a private company limited by guarantee incorporated in Scotland under company number SC567086 and have our registered office at 1-7 Roxburgh Street, Edinburgh, Scotland, EH8 9TA.
+We are a private company limited by guarantee incorporated in Scotland under company number SC567086 and have our registered office at Data Driven Innovation Building, 13-15 South College Street, EH8 9AA.
 For the purpose of applicable data protection legislation, we are the data controller.

-By using the Website or by otherwise providing us with your information, you consent to the collection, storage, use and transfer of your information under the terms of this Policy.
+By using the Website or by otherwise providing us with your information, you are acknowledging that you are aware of how we use your information.
 You warrant that any data provided by you on the Website is accurate.

 1) INFORMATION THAT WE COLLECT FROM YOU